AmulyaSKumar/5thSem_RVCE_2022Scheme/AIML-LAB/TicTacToe.md

 # Tic-Tac-Toe Using Depth-First Search (DFS)

 ## Introduction
-This project implements a Tic-Tac-Toe game where the AI uses Depth-First Search (DFS) to determine the best move.
+Implements a Tic-Tac-Toe game where the AI uses Depth-First Search (DFS) to determine the best move.
 The game is played on a 3x3 grid between a human player and an AI.
 The AI employs DFS to explore all possible game states and select the optimal move.

 ## Explanation of the Program